cyco130/vavite/packages/multibuild-cli/readme.md

 `@vavite/multibuild-cli` is a tool for orchestrating multiple [Vite](https://vitejs.dev) builds.
 This package is the CLI binary, check out [`@vavite/multibuild`](../multibuild) for the JavaScript API.

 Developing applications that perform server-side rendering (SSR) with Vite requires two separate build steps: one for the client and one for the server.
-This library allows you to run both builds in a and customize the configuration for each build.
+This library allows you to run both builds with a single command and customize the configuration for each build.

 We're hoping that, eventually, [this feature will be implemented in Vite itself](https://github.com/vitejs/vite/issues/5936).
-This package exists to provide workaround until then.
+This package exists to provide a workaround until then.

 ## Usage